konveyor/kai/docs/design/reactive_code_planner.md

 Planned enhancements to the Code Planning Loop include:

-- **JSON-RPC Based Driver**: A JSON-RPC based driver for all functionality, providing an API that allows the IDE to drive all behavior.&#x20;
+- **JSON-RPC Based Driver**: A JSON-RPC based driver for all functionality, providing an API that allows the IDE to drive all behavior.

 - **User-Accessible Rollbacks**: The ability for users to roll back changes via the git-based VFS middleware.